oxpig/AbLang/README.md

 # AbLang use cases

-**A Jupyter notebook** showing the different use cases of AbLang can be found [here](https://github.com/TobiasHeOl/AbLang/tree/main/examples).
+**A Jupyter notebook** showing the different use cases of AbLang and its building blocks can be found [here](https://github.com/TobiasHeOl/AbLang/tree/main/examples).

 Currently, AbLang can be used to generate three different representations/encodings for antibody sequences.